 Indicator Measure Description Components, Metric, Additional Notes Rationale Student Progress NWEA Measures of Academic Progress (MAP) - DC PCSB- approved Growth Assessment (Grades K-3) Growth measure that tells how much change or growth there has been in student performance from spring to spring.
-Components Median Student Conditional Growth Percentiles (CGP) is calculated by identifying the median score of: A measure of student progress that compares changes in a student's scores to a norm-referenced population.
+Components Median Student Conditional Growth Percentiles (CGP) is calculated by identifying the median score of: • Grades K-3: All students who attended the campus for the full academic year (FAY ) in school year (SY) 2017-18 in grades K-3 in schools ending in grades K-3 for which there was a NWEA MAP CGP in ELA from spring to spring (fall to spring only for new students entering the LEA) for the current year. • Grades K-3: All students who attended the campus for the full academic year (FAY) in SY 2017-18 in grades K-3 in schools ending in grades K-3 for which there was a NWEA MAP CGP in MATH from spring to spring (fall to spring only for new students entering the LEA) for the current year. • Schools will submit the Achievement Status and Growth (ASG) Summary Class Report based on the 2015 norms for both literacy and math.
+For students who repeat the assessment, DC PCSB will use the most accurate score in accordance with the publisher, which has the lowest Standard Error (SE), as reported in the ASG report.
+A measure of student progress that compares changes in a student's scores to a norm-referenced population.
 It tells how much change or growth there has been in performance through the school year.
-Note: Schools may opt out of testing 3 rd grade students in NWEA MAP since they will also be taking the PARCC. • N-size: If an early childhood growing school (a school that has PK - 3 grades and is adding a grade annually) adds grade 4 for the first time and does not have enough students to display MGP, the school will use K-3
+Note: Schools may opt out of testing 3rd grade students in NWEA MAP since they will also be taking the PARCC. ◆ N-size: If an early childhood growing school (a school that has PK - 3 grades and is adding a grade annually) adds grade 4 for the first time and does not have enough students to display MGP, the school will use K-3 NWEA MAP median CGP for one additional year.
+Once the school has